-- risk to human wellbeing from climate change impacts on residential and non-residential buildings (Chapter 9); - risk to rainfed and irrigated crop production in Europe from heat, drought and other adverse weather conditions (Chapter 6); - · risks of water scarcity to population and economic sectors (Factsheet 'Water security'); - risk of energy disruption due to the impacts of heat and drought on energy production and peak demand (Chapter 8).
+- Risk to human health from heat stress increased by climate change (Chapter 7). - Health risks to outdoor workers due to increased heat stress (Chapter 7). - Risk to human well-being from climate change impacts on residential and non-residential buildings (Chapter 9). - Risk to rainfed and irrigated crop production in Europe from heat, drought and other adverse weather conditions (Chapter 6). - Risks of water scarcity to population and economic sectors (Factsheet 'Water security'). - Risk of energy disruption due to the impacts of heat and drought on energy production and peak demand (Chapter 8).

-In addition, drought and/or heatwaves are linked to risks presented in Chapter 3 (risk to biodiversity and carbon sinks from increased frequency and intensity of wildfires and risk to soil health related to direct impacts on soil parameters and soil erosion) and Chapter 15 (risk of widespread disruption of land-based transport).
+In addition, drought and/or heatwaves are linked to risks presented in Chapter 3 (risk to biodiversity and carbon sinks from increased frequency and intensity of wildfires, and risk to soil health related to direct impacts on soil parameters and soil erosion) and Chapter 15 (risk of widespread disruption of land-based transport).

-Table 11.1Risk assessment for the risk to the population and built environment from wildfires facilitated by drought and heat: all Europe and southern Europe (cont.)
+Table 11.1 Risk assessment for the risk to the population and built environment from wildfires facilitated by drought and heat: all Europe and southern Europe